trigaten/Learn_Prompting/docs/reliability/calibration.md

 **What exactly does it mean to calibrate an output distribution?**

-Say we have a sentiment analysis task with two possible labels, `Positive` and `Negative`.
+Let's walk through a quick example: Say we have a sentiment analysis task with two possible labels, `Positive` and `Negative`.
-Consider what happens when the LLM is prompted with `Input: N/A Sentiment: `.
+Consider what happens when the LLM is prompted with `Input: nothing Sentiment: `.
 This input doesn't contain any _context_ which the LLM can use to make a sentiment prediction, so it is called a **context-free** input.

-Since N/A is neither a positive nor a negative concept, we would expect the LLM to output a probability of 0.5 for both `Positive` and `Negative`.
-However, for this example that will not be the case.
+Since `nothing`is neither a positive nor a negative concept, we would expect the LLM to output a probability of about 0.5 for both `Positive` and `Negative`.
+However, often (and for this example) that will not be the case.
 ```
-p("Positive") = 0.9
+p("Positive" | "Input: nothing Sentiment:") = 0.9

-p("Negative") = 0.1
+p("Negative" | "Input: nothing Sentiment:") = 0.1
 ```

 Given these label probabilites for a context-free input, we know that the LLM's **output distribution** is likely biased towards the label "Positive".
-This will likely cause the LLM to favor "Positive" for all inputs, even if the input is not positive.
+This will likely cause the LLM to favor "Positive" for all inputs, even if the input is not actually positive.

 If we can somehow **calibrate** the output distribution, such that context-free inputs are assigned a probability of 0.5 for both "Positive" and "Negative",